uesleibros/wasabi/dev/asm/README.md

 You must compile these files using the `-f bin` flag.
 This ensures the output is a pure stream of processor instructions.

 #### For the 64-bit Thunk
-Open your terminal and run:
 ```bash
 nasm -f bin safe_thunk_x64.asm -o safe_thunk_x64.bin
 ```

 #### For the 32-bit Thunk
-Open your terminal and run:
 ```bash
 nasm -f bin safe_thunk_x86.asm -o safe_thunk_x86.bin
 ```